Let \(p(k) = -4 k^2 + 5 k - 9\).

 Increasing and Decreasing

-The graph vividly suggests that quadratic functions switch from increasing to decreasing (or vice versa) at the “vertex” number in the domain, which is called a critical number.
+The graph vividly suggests that quadratic functions switch from increasing to decreasing (or vice versa) at the “vertex” number in the domain.
+Any domain number where a function switches its behavior is called a critical number.

 decreasing on \(\left ( -\infty , \frac {-b}{2a} \right )\) and increasing on \(\left ( \frac {-b}{2a}, \infty \right )\)